 This Strategy will enable the City to develop policies and tools that will promote housing affordability to meet the full range of incomes and needs in the City.
 The Strategy focuses primarily on permanent housing, placing a greater emphasis on the City of New Westminster’s role as a facilitator in the development of affordable housing through the private market.

-The City has selected two City-owned two sites to be developed through this program.
+The City selected two City-owned sites to be developed through this program.
+However, the City has decided not to move forward with the projects at this time.
 More information on the two projects can be found on the project page for each site:

 - 350 to 362 Fenton Street (located in Queensborough)